lagom/lagom/docs/manual/java/gettingstarted/UnderstandHello.md

 * The service interface inherits from [`Service`](api/index.html?com/lightbend/lagom/javadsl/api/Service.html) and provides an implementation of [`Service.descriptor`](api/index.html?com/lightbend/lagom/javadsl/api/Service.html#descriptor--) method.

 * The implementation of `Service.descriptor` returns a [`Descriptor`](api/index.html?com/lightbend/lagom/javadsl/api/Descriptor.html).
-The `HelloService` descriptor defines the service name and the REST endpoints offered by a service.
+The `HelloService` descriptor defines the service name and the REST endpoints it offers.
 For each endpoint, declare an abstract method in the service interface, as illustrated in the `HelloService.hello` method.
 For more information, see [[Service Descriptors|ServiceDescriptors]].

 ## Service implementation